 With PEPFAR support, the International Labour Organization provides technical assistance to national partners to establish a sustainable national workplace program as well as prevent HIV and provide services using the workplace as an entry-point.
 The program covers 26 enterprises plus 26 government ministries.
 It assists in the development of workplace HIV policies, and implementation of programs using a combination of approaches.
 COP 2012 will support the expansion and extension of HIV workplace policies, programs and activities as there are planned new HIV/AIDS workplaces program initiatives.
 By using a combination of approaches for prevention (biomedical, information, behavioural and structural) and by using the workplace as an entry point, the ILO contributes to a coordinated and comprehensive response for sexual prevention.
-The ILO brings-to the response its understanding and expertise in the world of work.
+The ILO brings to the response its understanding and expertise in the world of work.
 ILO knows that the workplace is a key location for HIV/AIDS prevention and care program.
 Issues in relation to TB in the workplace and gender equity are fully integrated in the training curriculum of the peer educators.

-Addressing male norms and behaviors Increasing gender equity in HIV/AIDS activities and services

-Increasing women's access to income and productive resources

-Increasing women's legal rights and protection
+Implement activities to change harmful gender norms & promote positive gender norms Increase gender equity in HIV prevention, care, treatment and support Increasing women's access to income and productive resources Increasing women's legal rights and protection Mobile Population

-Mobile Population

-TB

 Workplace Programs

-Budget Code Information Mechanism ID: 10621 Mechanism Name: DOL-ILO HIV/AIDS in the Workplace Prime Partner Name: International Labor Organization Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HVSI 20,000 0
+Mechanism ID: 10621

+Mechanism Name: DOL-ILO HIV/AIDS in the Workplace Prime Partner Name: International Labor Organization Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HVSI 0 0